❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 Next steps

-Any updates to your data in your PostgreSQL table will now create a new record in your Snowflake table, which are then sent over your Ockam portal.
-To see it in action insert a row into your PostgreSQL table, then use your usual SQL tooling to see the record arrive in your Snowflake table.
+Any updates to your data in your PostgreSQL table will now sync those changes to your Snowflake table, with all changes sent over your end-to-end encrypted Ockam portal.
+To see it in action insert a row into your PostgreSQL table, then use your usual tooling (for example, a Snowflake Worksheet) to query the corresponding table in Snowflake.

 If you'd like to explore some other capabilities of Ockam I'd recommend: